ed-o-saurus/PLHaskell/README.md

 As such, unprivileged users are permitted to write and execute functions without the possibility that they will be able to access information or resources that are not allowed to access.
 This is accomplished by enforcing Haskell's strong type system.

 ## Usage

+To install the language in a database, run the SQL command `CREATE EXTENSION plhaskell;`.

 Functions in PL/Haskell are created the same manner as other PostgreSQL functions.
 The code must be valid Haskell.
 It must import the `PGm` monad type from the `PGutils` module.